GSA/digitalgov.gov/content/posts/2014-03-27-gsa-introduces-news-genius-to-decode-government-web.md

 </p>

 <p dir="ltr">
-  The SocialGov Summits are an ongoing education and training series through <a href="{{< relref "month.md" >}}">DigitalGov University</a> open free to government employees in order to help build the government of the 21st Century.
-We have <a href="https://www.WHATEVER/2014/01/28/innovation-means-more-better-cost-effective-digital-training/">quadrupled the amount of these digital trainings</a> available in 2014, with the same resources, by using social media and data as a mechanism to improve the internal function of government itself.
+  The SocialGov Summits are an ongoing education and training series through <a href="{{< link href="events" >}}">DigitalGov University</a> open free to government employees in order to help build the government of the 21st Century.
+We have <a href="{{< relref "2014-01-28-innovation-means-more-better-cost-effective-digital-training.md" >}}">quadrupled the amount of these digital trainings</a> available in 2014, with the same resources, by using social media and data as a mechanism to improve the internal function of government itself.
 </p>

 <p dir="ltr">